 - granulocyte colony stimulating factors, such as Neupogen (chemical name: filgrastim) or Neulasta (chemical name: pegfilgrastim), which helps the body make more white blood cells

-- erythropoiesis stimulating factors such as Epogen (chemical name: epoetin alfa), Aranesp (chemical name: darbepoetin alfa), and Procrit (chemical name: epoetin alfa), which helps the body make more red blood cells
+- erythropoiesis stimulating factors such as Epogen (chemical name: epoetin alfa), Aranesp (chemical name: darbepoetin alfa), and Procrit (chemical name: epoetin alfa), which helps the body make more red blood cells; Note: these medications are no longer given after surgery because of safety concerns.

 their side effects were not substantially more severe.